escally615/cat-class-nu/README.md

-# Getting Started with Create React App
+# Cat Class

+A React web-app that matches NU students with their peer tutors,

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).